in

 Fast enough

-In terms of speed and handling, Boet van Dulmen and Jack Middelburg at Zandvoort demonstrated that standard Honda CB 400 N 'sharp lap times could be set.
-So let's not complain about performance and driving behavior.
+In terms of speed and road holding, Boet van Dulmen and Jack Middelburg showed at Zandvoort that sharp lap times could be set with standard Honda CB 400 N's.
+So let's not complain about performance and driving behaviour.

 On the inland roads there is already enough torque and power to drive wonderfully at somewhat lower revs.
 But above the 6.000 rpm, the Honda CB 400 N becomes really toxic.
 Nice!
 With real gases and screams - and actually that is just as much fun as it is improper use - some oil use had to be taken into account at the time of its introduction.
 Now that is certainly a point of attention.
 Anyway: half a liter per 1.500 km doesn't hurt.
 If you arrive on time.
 With a rustic driving style, that oil consumption is minimal and the fuel consumption can be around the 1 on 24.
 On average, a Honda CB 400 N will run slightly from 1 to 15.
 With all that steering and playing, the six-speed gearbox is a party.